xhluca/plm/README.md

 ## Note

 `plm`'s not meant as a replacement for `pip` or `venv`, it simply wraps usual/repetitive commands in a easy-to-remember CLI.
-The codebase is < 100 lines, which makes it ideally for forking and extending.
+The codebase is < 200 lines, which makes it ideally for forking and extending.
 If you are planning to do more serious environment managment, please use `conda`, which also has `conda create` and `conda activate` commands and has significantly more features.
 If you are planning to do serious dependencies management, use `pipenv` instead.

 ## Acknowledgement

-Commands like `create` `activate` are inspired from `conda`. `install` (or `i`) is inspired from npm.
+Commands like `create`, `activate` are inspired from `conda`. `install` (or `i`) is inspired from `npm`.